HasanDogann/CourierTracking/README.md

 curl http://localhost:8080/api/couriers/courier123/distance
 ```

+#### Note: You need to submit at least 2 location points for the same courier to calculate distance.

 ## Testing Migros Store Visits

 Below are curl commands to simulate a courier visiting each Migros store location and then checking the total travel distance: